GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit06/unit06-04_Final_project.md

 After you have written your project outline and have received feedback on it, it will be your task to realize a full research project on the basis of your project outline and individual feedback.

 ## Content and structure
-The content and structure of your research project follow your project outline, with a few modifications below.
+The content and structure of your research project follows your project outline, with a few modifications, see below.
 The final product of your research project will be a research article.

 ## Format